-From the Collection of Brighton Historical Society First Floor Brighton Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria
+From the Collection of Brighton Historical Society First Floor Bayside Arts and Cultural Centre (Old Brighton Town Hall) Corner Carpenter and Wilson Streets Brighton Victoria

+- A black silk, wood and ivory handled parasol from circa 1900.
 The black silk of the parasol body has been treated with a decorative hemstitch towards the lower edge.
 The handle and frame are made of wood, metal and either ivory or an early plastic designed to mimic ivory.
 The ivory section is carved with a design reminiscent of a palm tree trunk and finished with a ball.
 The handle also features a leather looped strap that the hand would pass through to aid holding the parasol.

 - circa 1900

 - W.A.
-Hartnell & Co
+Hartnell & Co (Maker)

-- The handle bears an engraved inscription that appears to be VML in a highly florid script.
+- The handle bears an engraved inscription that appears to be 'VML' in a highly florid script.
 The frame bears the name 'Hartnells'.